China bans major chip maker Micron from key infrastructure projects

 The country's cyberspace regulator announced on Sunday that America's biggest maker of memory chips poses "serious network security risks".

-It means that the firm's chips will be banned from key infrastructure projects in the world's second largest economy.
+It means the firm's products will be banned from key infrastructure projects in the world's second largest economy.

 It is China's first major move against a US chip maker, as tensions increase between Beijing and Washington.